Occurify/Occurify/README.md

 ### [Occurify](https://www.nuget.org/packages/Occurify)

-A powerful and intuitive .NET library for defining, filtering, transforming, and scheduling timelines.
+A powerful and intuitive .NET library for defining, filtering, transforming, and scheduling instant and period timelines.

 - Supports instants, periods, timelines and period timelines.
 - Implements collection and periodic timelines.